AY2324S2-CS2103T-T17-4/tp/docs/UserGuide.md

 ### Locating a person by name `find`

-Finds persons whose names contain any of the given keywords.
+Finds persons whose names match any of the given keywords.

 Format: `find KEYWORD [MORE_KEYWORDS]`